 Botanical Medicine for Healthy Hair

-And many more!
 Before using these wonderful herbs for your healthy hair, it is important to consult with your healthcare provider and naturopathic doctors to ensure these do not cause irritation or unwanted effects to your body.
 Additionally, most herbs are contraindicated during pregnancy or breastfeeding, so it is important to talk to your doctor about the best natural solutions for your health concerns without causing harm to your baby.
-The Naturopathic Approach

 Understanding Crohn’s Disease